 Cap Code, Colonial, Craftsman, European, Farm House, Traditional, Post & Beam are all common classification of house styles and are great way to illustrate the initial design style of a custom home.
 Using this information as a base about a client’s tastes and wants, we will start the design process.

 We are masters of space manipulation.
 Think as freely as possible about the qualities of the spaces and places you have most loved and hated in your previous homes or homes you have admired.

-A small square foot floor plan will feel spacious and a sizeable square foot floor plan will feel organized by following these design principles.
+A small square foot floor plan will feel spacious and a sizeable square foot floor plan will feel.

 - Organize the floor plan around activities, such as eating dinner, doing a craft or hobby, or greeting visitors, rather than around preconceived rooms.
 Look for the centers of action, movement, and attention; then shape spaces around them.